owneraio/finp2p-tezos-adapter/specs/hold.md

 identical.)

-If the `amount` is smaller than the amount of the hold (it cannot be greater), then the hold remains active, but is decremented by the executed amount.
-In this case we talk about a _partial hold execution_.
+If the `amount` is smaller than the amount of the hold (it cannot be greater), then the hold remains active, but is decremented by the released amount.
+In this case we talk about a _partial hold release_.

 ### Modifications to the Other Entry Points